|

 materials, advertising in magazines, posters, events and through

+staff of venues.
 Events that have taken place include participation in the Scottish

 Gay Pride, a sauna event, two high profile launch parties for Core

 Magazine, The Safer Sex Sailors, a quiz night and a Halloween Fundraiser.
+In preparation for the change in our corporate image, we have

 been working on a new poster campaign and two new resources.
 Through